non-nattawut/non-nattawut/README.md

 - 👋 Hi, I’m Nattawut you can call me non
 - 👀 I’m interested in GameDev
-- 🌱 I’m currently majoring in Computer Engineering
+- 🌱 I’m currently major in Computer Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on
 - Facebook : https://www.facebook.com/ONonKunGO